 In Scope vs. Out Of Scope Explained (And Why It Matters)

-As you are probably know already, every project has what is called ‘scope’.
-Put simply, scope defines the boundaries of a project: what the project should take care of and it should provide in terms of output.
-For a deeper look at the meaning of scope, read my introductory article about project scope.
+As you probably know already, every project has what is called ‘scope’.
+Put simply, the scope defines the boundaries of a project: what the project is supposed to manage and what it should provide in terms of output.

-As project leaders, we’ll have thorough discussions with the client and stakeholders to come up with a clear scope definition.
-And we confirm the scope by documenting our agreement in written form, either in a separate scope document or in the project charter.
+As project leaders, we have in-depth conversations with the client and stakeholders to establish a clear scope.
+We then document our agreement in writing, either in a separate scope document or in the project charter.

-If we say something is in scope, it means that a specific job or deliverable falls under the project’s responsibilities.
-It means, we have to do it!
+When we say something is in scope, it means a specific task or deliverable is part of the project’s responsibilities.
+In other words, we have to get it done!

-Suppose the client (and future home owner) has communicated to you that he would like to do the electrical wiring of the house by himself, because he enjoys tinkering with electrical stuff and he can also save a few thousand bucks this way.
-That means your project is not responsible for the electrical wiring anymore.
+It means the project is no longer responsible for the electrical wiring.
 We can also say: Electrical wiring is out of scope and it will also be excluded from the cost estimation.

 Note the following: To say that some job is ‘out of scope’ does not necessarily mean that it will be completely skipped.
 Like in our project example, somebody has to do the electrical wiring of the house.
 But if our client decides to so that wiring himself, this means electrical wiring is out of scope from a project perspective!